 - Tuition at APU covers course and administrative fees.
 Tuition does not cover other expenses such as books, transportation, housing, food, or health insurance.
 In addition, some off-campus programs conducted by APU require a participation fee.
 However, these programs are not required for graduation and are taken voluntarily.

 - What scholarships are available at APU?

 - International students who will obtain a student visa are eligible to apply for the APU Tuition Reduction Scholarship at the time of application.
 Please note that this scholarship only covers the cost of tuition.
 Once you become an APU student, there are other scholarships that you can apply for.
 You will receive more information on these after enrollment.

 - How can I apply for the APU Tuition Reduction Scholarship?

-- To apply for the APU Tuition Reduction Scholarship in the online application system.
-You are required to submit a scholarship application essay in addition to your other documents at the time of application.
+- You can apply for the APU Tuition Reduction Scholarship in the online application system.
+You are required to submit a scholarship application essay in addition to other documents at the time of application.
 You will be evaluated for the scholarship based on all submitted documents and your interview.
 It is not possible to apply for the APU Tuition Reduction Scholarship after enrollment.
 For more information regarding the APU Tuition Reduciton Scholarship, visit our scholarship page.

 - Does APU offer any scholarships to cover living expenses?

 - APU only offers a Tution Reduction Scholarship.
 However there are external scholarships for living expenses that you may apply for after enrollment.
 For more information regarding external scholarships, visit our after admission cost page.

 - Does APU provide any loans or grants?